xl0/lovely-docs/doc_db/sveltejs-sveltekit/advanced-techniques/server-only-modules/digest.md

 ## Server-only modules

-Prevent accidental exposure of sensitive data (API keys, private environment variables) to the browser by marking code as server-only.
+Prevent accidental exposure of sensitive data (API keys, private environment variables) to the browser by marking modules as server-only.

 ### Private environment variables